5amCurfew/monzo-task-public/README.md

   Connection test: [OK connection ok]
 ```

 The full `dbt` project can be found in the `monzo_task/` directory.
-It follows a suggested dbt patterns with the use of a *staging* step.
+It follows suggested dbt patterns with the use of a *staging* step.
 This step is to write raw data and explicitly cast and rename fields for use later ("downstream").

 All *staging* tables are written incrementally (see assumptions below for reasoning).
 For example `stg_accounts_created`:
 ```SQL